Overseas Family

 Guardianship: the voluntary version is the one to act on

 Japan's adult guardianship system has two doors.
-Statutory guardianship (houtei kouken) is court-appointed after capacity declines — useful but slow, and the court may appoint a professional rather than family.
+Statutory guardianship (houtei kouken) is court-appointed after capacity declines.
+It works, but slowly, and the court may appoint a professional rather than family.
 Voluntary guardianship (nin'i kouken) is the planning tool: the parent, while capable, designates their chosen future guardian by notarized contract, which activates under court supervision if capacity later declines.

 Scam defense is part of financial management